 - Each conservation easement is unique and is individually crafted to reflect the special characteristics of the land and the particular situation of the landowner.

-- Most conservation easements, including all of those held by the Minnesota Land Trust, are perpetual; they apply to the current owner and all future landowners, permanently protecting the property.
+- All conservation easements held by the Minnesota Land Trust are perpetual; they apply to the current owner and all future landowners, permanently protecting the property.

 - Not all land is suitable for protection with a conservation easement.
 Lands with limited conservation values or situations in which a landowner desires to retain certain rights that would conflict with an easement’s conservation purpose may not warrant a conservation easement.